MelGrubb/BuilderGenerator/src/BuilderGenerator/Templates/README.md

 # Templates

+The files in this folder represent the templates used to generate different parts of the builders.
+They are not compiled, but are simply embedded resources.
+This makes them easier to edit, with a couple caveats.
+Certain templates rely on having no blank lines at the end, and depending on how you have your IDE configured, it may try to put a blank line back in at the end.
+The unit tests will help alert you if this happens.
+Edit the file outside of the IDE in a plain text editor, and remove the trailing blank line.

+## Future Plans

-This is still a work in progress, but the idea is to store the templates as properties on an class.
-These classes can then inherit from previous versions to change only the things they have to.
-For instance, C# 11 introduced the ability to create attributes with generic parameters.
-The CSharp11 class inherits the CSharp10 class and overrides the template for the attribute, adding the generic version of the attribute.
+This is still a work in progress, but the idea is to store the templates as properties on a class.
+These classes can then inherit from previous versions to change only the things they have to for customization.

-Specifying the set of templates to use is still under development, but this is a placeholder to work out what the mechanism might look like when it's finished.